 The Red1 line (the Penn Central's Northeastern Corridor Line) and Red2 line are part of the NAL's network of TGV equipped rail lines.

 Frederick, Pentapolis and Balafor also operate light rail / tram lines.
 The considerable growth along the PR-240 corridor in County Montgomery has led to the connection of the Frederick and Georgetown light rail systems, so it is now possible to travel between the two urban areas via two different rail systems.
 A light rail link between Annapolis and Pentapolis has been completed.
 It's innaugural run was held on 9 Septemper 2009 with other special railfan excursion trips slated for the weekend.
-Regular service is scheduled to commence on 14 September 2009.
+Regular service commenced on 14 September 2009.
 The growth along the PR-50 corridor has certainly warranted its completion.

 County Montgomery, County Anne Arundel, County Princip Gereint and County Balafor operate a coordinated local and intercity bus system as well.

 Ter Mair's SFfTM network integrates with (northern) Virginia's own provincial passenger rail network (the Virginia Express Railway), which connects with Ter Mair's system at Leesburg and Pentapolis.

 The B & A and the Penn Central railways operate long distance intercity trains between Alexandria, Pentapolis, Balafor, Aberdeen and Philadelphia, with service to the western and southern cities as well.

 The Baltimore Orchestra (1813) is one of the premier musical organisations in the province, and is a nationally renown orchestra.
 Smaller and less well known is the Rome City Orchestra (1902).
 While both orchestras began life as part of the provincial government's Bureau of Arts and Culture, the RCO became a privately held organisation in 1972.